benquick123/Edge-PDF-Standalone-Reader/README.md

 ## Contribute

 If you think you could add more functionality to this project, I'll be happy to review pull requests.
 You can also submit your ideas by opening a new issue.

+## Additional reference

+Maybe [this](https://stackoverflow.com/questions/65867046/when-running-a-bat-file-with-start-process) should be checked out to resolve open pdf documents not being grouped together in the taskbar.